ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.link/README.md

 Yes.
 In order to connect to local TCP/UDP devices please use ioBroker.link-box: https://www.npmjs.com/package/iobroker.link-box

 ### How do I grant access to my local ioBroker installation?
-Anyone who should be granted access to a local ioBroker installation has to be explicitly configured in the ioBroker.link adapter settings.
+Anyone who should be granted access to a local ioBroker installation has to be explicitly configured in the `ioBroker.link` adapter settings.
 No one has access by default.
 That means that you also have to configure yourself in order to be able to connect to your own local ioBroker installation.

 ### How and where do I create the user that I'd like to grant the access to my local installation?
 First you have to create a free account at https://iobroker.pro.
-Once created, you can configure the registered e-mail in the ioBroker.link adapter _Allowed users_ setting.
-No password has to be provided in the adapter cconfiguration.
+Once created, you can configure the registered e-mail in the `ioBroker.link` adapter _Allowed users_ setting.
+No password has to be provided in the adapter configuration.

 ### I have already an account on https://iobroker.pro.
 Can I use it for the link-cloud?
 Yes.
 You can use already existing https://iobroker.pro account.